themefisher/pinwheel-astro/README.md

 ## 🐞 Reporting Issues

 We use GitHub Issues as the official bug tracker for this Template.
-Please Search [existing issues](https://github.com/themefisher/pinwheel-astro/issues).
+Please search [existing issues](https://github.com/themefisher/pinwheel-astro/issues).
 It’s possible someone has already reported the same problem.
 If your problem or idea has not been addressed yet, feel free to [open a new issue](https://github.com/themefisher/pinwheel-astro/issues).

 <!-- licence -->